Afghan Hound Training Guide: Step-by-Step Tips for Obedience & Behavior

 Training works best when it is consistent, short, and positive.
 Even 5–10 minute sessions a few times a day can make a big difference.
 Afghan Hounds respond well to calm voices, gentle encouragement, and tasty rewards.

 Afghan Hounds are unique dogs with strong personalities.
 They are intelligent, independent, and sometimes stubborn.
+Originally bred as sighthounds for hunting in mountainous regions, Afghan Hounds were trained to think and act independently while chasing prey.
+This background explains why modern Afghan Hounds may seem stubborn during training — they were developed to make decisions on their own rather than constantly look to humans for direction.
 This means they may not always follow commands right away, but they learn well when training is calm, consistent, and positive.

 Knowing your Afghan Hound’s behavior helps you plan training in a way that works for them.
+Because Afghan Hounds have a long, high-maintenance coat, regular grooming routines can also influence behavior and comfort.
+Learn more in our Afghan Hound grooming guide to keep your dog healthy and calm during training.
 They may be sensitive to loud voices, easily distracted by small animals, or slow to trust new people.
 Training should always respect their personality and focus on gentle guidance.

 Here is a quick look at Afghan Hound behavior and how it affects training: